nova-pkgs/python/Doc/faq/programming.rst

 For reasons of efficiency as well as consistency, Python only reads the module file on the first time a module is imported.
 If it didn't, in a program consisting of many modules where each one imports the same basic module, the basic module would be parsed and re-parsed many times.
-To force re-reading of a changed module, do this::
+To force rereading of a changed module, do this::

-   import importlib
    import modname
-   importlib.reload(modname)
+   reload(modname)

 Warning: this technique is not 100% fool-proof.
 In particular, modules containing statements like ::